SEO For HVAC Companies: The Complete Guide.

 Turns out, it’s pretty important to Google as well.

 According to MOZ, title tags are the second most important on-page factor for SEO, after content

 Pro Tip: Include your keyword as close to the beginning of the title as possible.

-Your heading 1 is the first heading on your page after the title and it typically starts to introduce the topic you are writing about.
-It’s also an important place to put that your main keyword or even a variation of that keyword.
+Your Heading 1 is the first heading on your page after the title, and it typically starts to introduce the topic you are writing about.
+It’s also an important place to put your main keyword or even a variation of that keyword.

 Pro Tip: Use only one H1 on your page.

 Have you heard of Yoast?
 It’s an amazing SEO plugin for WordPress that will simplify your SEO process for your business.
 After you install this plugin, when editing a page on WordPress you will see it at the very bottom.